astropy/astropy/docs/modeling/polynomial_models.rst

 domain may change if the minimum and maximum x values being fit change).

-The meaning of these terms may conflict with expectations (e.g., domain is often meant to mean the range of input values the funciton is valid for).
+The meaning of these terms may conflict with expectations (e.g., domain is often meant to mean the range of input values the function is valid for).
 For fit results that is somewhat true, but otherwise, it is not.
 The default values for ordinary polynomials is [-1, 1] for both domain and window, which effectively signals no transformation of the input